spcl/HTSIM/README.md

 - ```fat_tree_interdc_switch.cpp``` and ```fat_tree_interdc_switch.h``` --> here we define the custom routing for the topology.

 ### Dragonfly Topology
-In the dragonfly topology every switch is connected to a fixed number of endpoints (denoted by the input parameter p).
+In the Dragonfly topology every switch is connected to a fixed number of endpoints (denoted by the input parameter p).
 Each switch is in a group of switches in which every pair of switches is connected through a direct link.
 Every group has the same size (denoted by the input parameter a).
 Every two groups are connected by one global link connected to each a switch in the groups.
 The number of global links per switch is denoted by the input parameter h.
 Therefore, there are h+1 groups with each a switches and p nodes per switch.
 The router radix of this topology is h+(a-1)+p.
+Minimal routing takes at most 3 steps / Valiant's routing at most 5.

 ### Slimfly Topology
+In the Slimfly topology again every switch is connected to a fixed number of endpoints (denoted by the input parameter p).
+The switches however are organized in two different squares of size q. q has to be a prime number or a prime power (calculated by the input parameters q_base and q_exp which denoted the base of the prime number/power and its coressponding exponent).
+In this work / program we only allow q only to be a prime number as prime powers are much harder to implement and prime numbers don't limit the size to which a network could grow.
+Within a square a switch can only be connected vertically to other switches.
+The connecting criterion is as follows:
+    The 1st group's coordinates are: (x, y, 0)
+    The 2nd group's coordinates are: (m, c, 1)
+    First one has to find a generator g of the field with size q.
+    Then the two sets X and X' are: X = {1, g^2, ..., g^q-3}; X' = {g, g^3, ..., g^q-2}
+    Two switches (x, y, 0) and (x, y', 0) in the 1st group are connected if and only if (y - y') % q is element of X.
+    Two switches (m, c, 1) and (m, c', 1) in the 2nd group are connected if and only if (c - c') % q is element of X'.
+Between the two squares each switch is connected to q switches of the other group if and only if y = (m * x + c) % q.
+There are 2 * q^2 switches with each p nodes in the network.
+The router radix is ((3q-delta) / 2) + p where delta is element {-1, 0, 1}.
+Minimal routing takes at most 2 steps / Valiant's routing at most 4.

 ### Hammingmesh Topology
+In the Hammingmesh topology there are so called boards which are switches organized in a grid with a fixed height and width (denoted by the input parameters height_board and width_board).
+All boards are again oragnized like a grid with fixed height and width (denoted by height and width).
+Within a board a switch is connected to its neighbours (up, down, left, right).
+Nodes at the edge of a board are connected to a fat tree.
+For each combination of height and height_board (so for each row) there is a fat tree for nodes at the left or right edge of the board.
+Also for each combination of width and width_board (so for each column) there is a fat tree for nodes at the upper or lower edge of the board.
+(For this work we limited the fat tree node's radix to 64 and the fat tree's height to 2.
+This allows 63 * 64 row and columns each.)
+Minimal routing takes at most height_board + width_board + 2 * (height_row_fat_tree + height_column_fat_tree) steps.

 ## Basic Instructions